bmrf/tron/README.md

 1. **[Clear CryptNet SSL cache](https://github.com/bmrf/tron/issues/86)**: Wipe the Windows CryptNet SSL certificate cache by executing this command:  `certutil -URLcache * delete`

 2. **[Malwarebytes Anti-Malware](https://www.malwarebytes.org/)**: Anti-malware scanner.
 Because there is no command-line support for MBAM, we simply install it and continue with the rest of the script.
 This way a tech can click **Scan** whenever they're around, but the script doesn't stall waiting for user input.
-Use the `-sa` or `-sm` flags skip this component
+Use the `-sa` or `-sm` switches to skip this component

 3. **[KVRT](http://www.kaspersky.com/antivirus-removal-tool)**: Kaspersky Virus Removal Tool.
-Use the `-sa` or `-sk` flags skip this component
+Use the `-sa` or `-sk` switches to skip this component

 4. **[Sophos Virus Removal Tool](https://www.sophos.com/en-us/products/free-tools/virus-removal-tool.aspx)**: Command-line anti-virus scanner.
-Use the `-v` flag gives more verbose output.
-Use the `-sa` or `-ss` flags skip this component
+Use the `-v` switch to get more verbose output.
+Use the `-sa` or `-ss` switches to skip this component

 ## STAGE 4: Repair